 Related to NAPs

 Certain terms and definitions need to be specified to achieve a common understanding.
+The following definitions relate to any NAP, independent if a NAP has metadata registry according to DCAT-AP.

 This figure is used for an easy understanding and the common idea of the metadata that describes both, the content of data and the publication i.e. the way data is accessible: